Alaskan Halibut Fishing

 Alaska Halibut fishing in Cook Inlet

-Cook Inlet stretches 180 miles from the gulf of Alaska to Anchorage and into the Knick and Turnagain arms.
-A turbulent, muddy inlet with the worlds second largest tide moving roughly 42 feet of water in a 6 hour period, is home to the best Halibut fishing Alaska has to offer.
-For the most part fishing lies in the southern half of the inlet, from an area called Deep Creek south to the gulf.
-Deep Creek is located the quaint little village of Ninilchik and is one the main launching points we use depending upon the season.
-Anchor Point being the other located just a few miles south of Ninilchik.
+Cook Inlet stretches 180 miles from the Gulf of Alaska to Anchorage and into the Knick and Turnagain arms.
+A turbulent, muddy inlet with the world's second-largest tide moving roughly 42 feet of water in a 6 hour period, is home to the best Halibut fishing Alaska has to offer.
+For the most part, fishing lies in the southern half of the inlet, from an area called Deep Creek south to the gulf.
+Deep Creek is located in the quaint little village of Ninilchik and is one of the main launching points we use depending upon the season.
+Anchor Point is the other located just a few miles south of Ninilchik.

-Anchor Point is really our main stay as far as launching locations, because of its location we are able to travel both directions, north and south.
+Anchor Point is really our mainstay as far as launching locations, because of its location we are able to travel in both directions, north, and south.
 This aids in being able to run from the weather, tides, or target species more so than any other area allows.
-The flexibility of Anchor Point allows us to fish the same waters you will fish from Homer, minus about an hr or so boat ride.
-We are also able to reach the multi species fishing grounds quicker than you are able to from Homer.
+The flexibility of Anchor Point allows us to fish the same waters you will fish from Homer, minus about an hour or so boat ride.
+We are also able to reach the multi-species fishing grounds quicker than you are able to from Homer.

 Alaska Halibut Fishing out of Homer

-Homer is the proclaimed Halibut capital of the world, it is safe to say there is probably more Halibut taken out of this port then any other.
+Homer is the proclaimed Halibut capital of the world, it is safe to say there is probably more Halibut taken out of this port than any other.
 With its location to the famed waters of Cook Inlet and the Gulf, Homer offers close proximity for our guests staying in the Kenai area, as well as, many options to stay right here in town.
-Homer is home to a large fleet of sport fishing and commercial boats, not to mention the home port of some of the famous crab boats you see on TV.
-Many anglers choose to take part in the annual halibut derby the town puts on, and if you're lucky you may latch into a big 300 lbr that could land you upwards of $30,000.
-A draw back of Homer is the length of the run needed to get to the productive grounds, while you can find a fish just outside fo the harbor the best fishing is further out into the inlet and gulf waters.
+Homer is home to a large fleet of sportfishing and commercial boats, not to mention the home port of some of the famous crab boats you see on TV.
+Many anglers choose to take part in the annual halibut derby the town puts on, and if you're lucky you may latch into a big 300 lbs that could land you upwards of $30,000.
+A drawback of Homer is the length of the run needed to get to the productive grounds, while you can find a fish just outside of the harbor the best fishing is further out into the inlet and gulf waters.

 Alaska Halibut fishing in Seward

 Seward is a major destination point for ocean anglers.
-Breathtaking vistas from town, Seward is nestled at the head of Resurrection Bay, a popular port of call for cruise ships and the gateway to Kenai Fjords Nation Park.
-A popular stop for those wishing to partake in wildlife and glacier cruises Seward offers abundant lodging options, a glacier you can walk right up to, and some of the finest dining in all of Alaska, all of which makes for a popular multi day destination.
-If you plan your vacation to be around for the 4th of July you can watch runner's competing in the Mt.
+Breathtaking vistas from town, Seward is nestled at the head of Resurrection Bay, a popular port of call for cruise ships and the gateway to Kenai Fjords National Park.
+A popular stop for those wishing to partake in wildlife and glacier cruises Seward offers abundant lodging options, a glacier you can walk right up to, and some of the finest dining in all of Alaska, all of which makes for a popular multi-day destination.
+If you plan your vacation to be around for the 4th of July you can watch runners competing in the Mt.
 Marathon race, one of the most grueling races on the adventure running circuit tracking many top athletes from around the world.
 The race started off as a bar bet and has turned into one of the most attended day festivals in Alaska.
-On top of all that, the fishing out of Seward is top notch.
-Run times to the grounds are lengthy and you are exposed to the gulf of Alaska, yet the waters are abundant with Halibut, Ling Cod, Rock Fish and Silver Salmon thick as thieves.
-A true multi specie trip can be found here during the late summer months and is a popular stop for many of our guests here at ACE Fishing Adventures.
+On top of all that, the fishing out of Seward is top-notch.
+Run times to the grounds are lengthy and you are exposed to the Gulf of Alaska, yet the waters are abundant with Halibut, Ling Cod, Rockfish, and Silver Salmon thick as thieves.
+A true multi-specie trip can be found here during the late summer months and is a popular stop for many of our guests here at ACE Fishing Adventures.